model-checking/kani/rmc-docs/src/tutorial-loops-unwinding.md

 {{#include tutorial/loops-unwinding/src/lib.rs:code}}
 ```

+This code has an off-by-one error that only occurs on the last iteration of the loop (when called with an input that will trigger it).
-And a proof harness like this:
+We can try to find this bug with a proof harness like this:

 ```rust
 {{#include tutorial/loops-unwinding/src/lib.rs:rmc}}
 ```

 When we run RMC on this, we run into an unfortunate result: non-termination.
+This non-termination is caused by the model checker trying to unroll the loop an unbounded number of times.

 > **NOTE:** Presently, [due to a bug](https://github.com/model-checking/rmc/issues/493), this is especially bad: we don't see any output at all.
 > You are supposed to see some log lines that might give some clue that an infinite loop is occurring.